Chevy20/Work-Experience-Blog-Post/README.md

 ### Web Based Dashboards
 I also implemented web based dashboards using the Siemens Information Server Platform.
 This platform allows developers to archive any information coming from the
 PLCs into a large SQL database.
 From this database, information can be pulled to create web based dashboards that allow management to look at historical trends of production data as well as production data in real time.
-Images can be seen below <br>

 ### Auto Generated Reporting
 In addition to the Scada System and the Dashboards, I was asked to create reports using the Siemens Information Server.
 Siemens has developed a plugin for